-How do you stop your cat from running for the door?
-If your cat is so keen to leave the house are you doing something wrong?
+You may wonder if you are doing something wrong if your indoor cat is so keen to leave the house.
 Is it healthy for a cat to be kept in the house for long periods of time?
-The answers lie within, and may help you at least to stay in control of your cat’s coming and going.
+The answers may depend on their needs, so let’s take a closer look.

 How to stop my cat from running out the door?

 Most cats (and all kittens) will, from time to time, want to explore the outdoors.
 That is just in their nature.
 The problem is some cats are keener than others to spend time outside.
-If you own a cat that enjoys spending more time out than in, things can get a bit fraught, especially if you spend half your time chasing her.
+If you own an escape artist cat that enjoys spending more time out than in, things can get a bit fraught, especially if you spend half your time chasing them.
 In order to stop a cat from escaping, you may – to begin with – want to consider taking some of these simple measures:

 One door for the cat, one for the human